w3c/webappsec-permissions-policy/permissions-policy-explainer.md

 ## Appendix: Big changes since this was called Feature Policy

-Permissions Policy works largely exactly the way that feature policy did before it.
+Permissions Policy works largely exactly the way that Feature Policy did before it.
 However, there are a number of cosmetic and logical differences:

 ### New header